Legislators battle over bathroom bill as deadline approaches

 “What i think they are trying to do is actually good, I think they are trying to create something better for everybody but they are trying to cater to everybody which you cannot do,” Steven Alexander said.

-Lieutenant Governor Dan Patrick has threatened to call a special session if no compromise can be reached.
+Lt.
+Governor Dan Patrick has threatened to request a special session if no compromise can be reached.
+Gov. Greg Abbott is the only person who can call a special session.

 © 2017 KYTX-TV